Difficulty paying Council Tax

 Applying for a Section 13A Discount Award

 - discretionary Council Tax reductions must be applied for in writing by the Council Taxpayer, their advocate/appointee or a recognised third party acting on their behalf.
-Please send your section 13a request to The Portal, Wellington Road, Ellesmere Port CH65 0BA
+You can apply online below.
+Alternatively, if you wish to apply in writing please send your section 13a request to The Portal, Wellington Road, Ellesmere Port CH65 0BA

 - where the application is on the grounds of financial hardship evidence must be provided.
 You will be required to provide proof of earnings for you and your households and proof of savings